 Step 2.
 Click on the File Types tab

 Step 3.
-Scroll down and see the configuration of some common file types (doc, docx, and so on); it is either Index Properties and File Contents or Index Properties Only.
+The configuration of common file types such as doc, docx, and others can be viewed by scrolling down, displaying either Index Properties and File Contents or Index Properties Only.

 Step 4.
-Change the configuration settings of those standard files to Index Properties Only if all you care about is the file name.
-Then click OK to effect changes.
+Change the configuration settings of standard files to Index Properties Only if all you care about is the file name, then click OK to effect the changes.

 As an in-built service, Microsoft Windows SearchIndexer is safe for your system.
 There is no need to disable or uninstall it.
 However, in the case of a system hog, you may need to disable it.
 The steps highlighted below will guide you into that.

 Step 3.
-A new screen pops up; set the Startup type to Disabled under the General tab.
+The steps to disable the Windows Search service are as follows: A new screen appears, and the Startup type is set to Disabled under the General tab.

-In conclusion, you don't have a reason to remove the searchindexer exe on your computer.
-However, if you must, this post provides all the information you need to know why it is running and how to trim it down to size if it consumes more RAM or CPU.
+You don't have a reason to remove the searchindexer exe on your computer, but if you must, this post provides information on why it's running and how to trim it down if it's consuming too much RAM or CPU.